supreet-kulkarni/Json-base-inventory-management-system-using-python/README.md

 # Json-based-inventory-management-system-using-pyhon
 This is inventory management system project developed using python and json library.
- I developed this project in period of one month internship at ETG
+ I developed this project in period of one month internship at ETG.
- ##About files
+# About files
       This project have 4 files namely
  1.product.ipynb
  2.purchase.ipynb